emqx/emqx-docs/en_US/durability/durability_introduction.md

 #### Regular Sessions

 This session implementation is the default and has been used in all EMQX releases before version 5.7.
-State of regular sessions is maintained entirely in RAM of the running EMQX node.
+The state of regular sessions is maintained entirely in the RAM of the running EMQX node.

 Advantages of regular sessions include: